ttsds/daisy/README.md

-# TTSDS: Multilingual Text-to-Speech Dataset Pipeline
+# Multilingual Text-to-Speech Dataset Pipeline for TTSDS

 A robust data collection and processing pipeline for creating high-quality multilingual speech datasets for TTS benchmarking.